-At first it might feel a little strange to sit down to "read" a wordless book with your child, but I encourage you to tap into your inner child to give it a go.
+At first it might feel a little strange to sit down to "read" a wordless book with your child but I encourage you to tap into your inner child to give it a go.
 Here are some tips to get you started:

-1.Begin by looking at the cover.
+- 1. Begin by looking at the cover.
 What can you see?
-What clues to the story does the cover illustration show?
+What clues to the story does the cover illustration show? - 2.
+Read the title.

-2.Read the title.
 Does the title give you any ideas for what the story might be about?
-Make predictions about the story based on the cover and title.

-3.Take a picture walk.
+Make predictions about the story based on the cover and title. - 3.
+Take a picture walk.
 Look through the pages of the book with the sole purpose of enjoying the pictures.
-Talk about anything that captures your attention.
+Talk about anything that captures your attention. - 4.
+"Read" the story.

-4."Read" the story.
 You might go first, inviting your child to add to your story as they see fit.
 Don't be afraid to tell your story with dramatic flair.
-Add sound effects and interesting voices that suit the characters of your tale.

-5. Encourage your child to take a turn telling their own version of the story.

-6.Ask questions about the book - Look at the front cover.
+Add sound effects and interesting voices that suit the characters of your tale. - 5.
+Encourage your child to take a turn telling their own version of the story. - 6.
+Ask questions about the book Look at the front cover.
 What could the book be about?
 Who are the main characters?
 What do you think will happen next?
 Do you like how the story ended?
 Can you think of another way the book could have ended?

 Please aim to read with your child for 10-15 minutes every day.

-Each week we will send a reading challenge on Class Dojo, so keep your eyes open.
+Don't forget to write a comment in their reading record.
+Comments could include things such as "Discussed the story and characters well" "Used good spoken expression" "Enjoyed reading this book a lot".

+We thank you for looking after the school books and for bringing your book bag into school every day.

-Principal: Paul Graham (B.E d (Hons)
+Principal: Paul Graham B.Ed (Hons) Senior Vice Principal: Catherine Horton-Hale LL.B (Hons)